-Governor's Remarks at the Launch of the Asian Banking School's Cambridge Summer School Programme - "Breaking Down Inertia, Embracing Change"Speaker: Muhammad bin Ibrahim Venue: The Majestic Hotel, Kuala Lumpur Language: English Speech Date: 18 Apr 2017
+Governor's Remarks at the Launch of the Asian Banking School's Cambridge Summer School Programme - "Breaking Down Inertia, Embracing Change"Speaker: Governor Muhammad bin Ibrahim, FCB Venue: The Majestic Hotel, Kuala Lumpur Language: English Speech Date: 18 Apr 2017

 I would like to take this opportunity to congratulate the Asian Banking School on the launch of the Cambridge Summer School programme.
 This is an exciting collaboration with Cambridge University, an institution synonymous with academic excellence and thought leadership.
 The advent of this programme represents yet another important milestone in the transformation journey on which we have collectively embarked, for both the Asian Institute of Chartered Bankers and the Asian Banking School.

 Participants of this programme can look forward to being part of a landmark initiative that will provide vast opportunities to expand knowledge, experience and networks.
 Cambridge University is truly prestigious.
 Many ideas by scholars from this great institution have transformed entire professions, understanding and thinking.

 Some of the ideas resonate to this day.
 Over 300 years ago, Isaac Newton, a Cambridge University alumnus and one of the most brilliant scientists in generations, first introduced the law of inertia – “The tendency of an object to resist change”.
 While Newton’s principles referred to physical objects in motion, it is equally thought provoking when considered in other contexts, including the pace of change in the banking sector.